Safe Medication Use During Breastfeeding

 Not expected to cause side effects in breastfed infants, especially if the infant is older than 2 months.

-Short-term use of ciprofloxacin, levofloxacin, or moxifloxacin, appears to be acceptable in nursing mothers.
-However, due to serious side effects in patients, the FDA has stated that they are not suitable for common conditions such as sinusitis, bronchitis, and uncomplicated urinary tract infections.
+Due to serious side effects in patients, the FDA has stated that this class is not suitable for common conditions such as sinusitis, bronchitis, and uncomplicated urinary tract infections.
+However, if clinically appropriate, short-term use of ciprofloxacin and levofloxacin appears to be acceptable in nursing mothers.
+No information is available on the use of moxifloxacin during breastfeeding.

 Fluoroquinolones have traditionally not been used in infants because of concern about adverse effects on the infants' developing joints.
 However, studies indicate little risk.

-Avoiding breastfeeding for 3 to 4 hours after a dose should decrease the exposure of the infant.
+If prescribed in a nursing woman, avoiding breastfeeding for 3 to 4 hours after a dose to help decrease the exposure of the infant.

-Ophthalmic preparations pose little risk to a nursing baby.
+Ophthalmic preparations pose little risk to a nursing baby.1

-Most authoritative reviewers consider paroxetine or sertraline preferred antidepressants during breastfeeding.
+Most authoritative reviewers consider paroxetine or sertraline preferred antidepressants during breastfeeding.1

-Paroxetine has not been detected in serum of most infants that were tested.
+Paroxetine: has not been detected in serum of most infants that were tested.
+Occasional mild side effects such as insomnia, restlessness and increased crying have been reported in breastfed infants.1

 Rx; used to treat high blood pressure